fdecunta/minter/README.md

   data = fake_data)
 ```

-Aggregate the results from the three models into a single table.
+To visualize the results of multiple modles you need to aggregate them.
+`factorial_mod_results()` do this:

 ``` r
 # factorial_mod_results() uses orchaRd::mod_results() internally